Background

 You see this in urban warfare very often there's no movement, no discernible movement and there's no way to define your accomplishments.
 It's like a bit of a frozen scene.
 It's very surreal, very nightmarish and gruesome death, gruesome forms of death are your constant companion, the stench, the visuals.
 You wake up to it, you go to sleep to it if you catch some sleep, very few are able to sleep and this becomes your scenery, this becomes your life, this becomes your environment.

-And you don't hesitate to step on bodies, to eat next to a decapitated head or a dead baby.
+And you don't hesitate to step on bodies, to eat next to a decapitated head or a dead baby you get desensitized.

 The enemy becomes so many body parts, totally dehumanized.